79mplus/Mplus-Intercom-Subscription/readme.txt

-﻿=== Mplus Intercom Subscription ===
+﻿=== Intercom Live chat and Lead generation by 79mplus ===
 Contributors: 79mplus
 Donate link: https://www.79mplus.com/donate
-Tags: intercom, email, newsletter, marketing, user base, grow, communication Requires at least: 4.6
+Tags: intercom, chat, lead, email, newsletter, marketing, user base, grow, communication Requires at least: 5.0
-Tested up to: 5.0
+Tested up to: 6.1.1
 Stable tag: trunk
-Requires PHP: 5.2.4
+Requires PHP: 7.2
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Offers a subscription form and a wide range of extensions to grow your user base using Intercom.
+Offers a live chat (by Intercom), a lead generation form and a wide range of extensions to grow your user base using Intercom.

 == Description ==

 The easiest and most extendable WordPress plugin for Intercom.
-This lets you offer a subscription form for listing your users with Intercom and offers a wide range of extensions for many popular plugins.
+This lets you offer a live chat bubble, a lead generation form for listing your users with Intercom and offers a wide range of extensions for many popular plugins.

 [youtube https://www.youtube.com/watch?v=sCTiod2glu0]